mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 This indicates that the "exampleResolver" resolver has generated the error, and the incident identifier is "abc123".

-An application that decides to present errors from "exampleResolver" to its users would look up "exampleResolver" in the IANA DNS Resolver Identifier Registry (see {registry}) and obtain the corresponding template (see {template}).
+An application that decides to present errors from "exampleResolver" to its users would look up "exampleResolver" in the IANA DNS Resolver Identifier Registry (see {{registry}}) and obtain the corresponding template (see {{template}}).
 For example:

 ~~~
 https://resolver.example.com/filtering-incidents/{inc}